bbatsov/emacsredux/_posts/2026-03-29-automatic-light-dark-theme-switching.md

 ## Which One Should You Pick?

-- **macOS and want zero dependencies?** The `ns-system-appearance-change-functions` hook is all you need.
+- **macOS with Emacs Plus and want zero dependencies?** The `ns-system-appearance-change-functions` hook is all you need.
 - **Want OS tracking on Linux/Windows too?** `auto-dark` has you covered.
 - **Prefer time-based switching?** `circadian.el` is the polished option;
   the DIY `run-at-time` approach works if you want to keep things minimal.